rsinger86/django-lifecycle/README.md

 ## Hook with "Is Not" Condition <a id="ex-is-not"></a>

-As we saw in the very first example, you can also pass the keyword argument `changed=True` to run the hooked method if a field has changed, regardless of previous or current value.
+You can also have a hooked method fire when a field's value IS NOT equal to a certain value.
+See a common example below involving lowercasing a user's email.

 ```python
     @hook('before_save', when='email', is_not=None)